|

 performances includes such events and venues as the Northwest Folklife

-In 2008, Juliana Svetlitchnaia, the leader of PAVA, received "The Person
+Juliana Svetlitchnaia, the leader of PAVA, received "The Person

 of the Year" award by the Russian Cultural Center and the Russian